Balcarras

 Trips

 Extra-curricular activities are extremely important to us.
-We take Year 11 to see Blood Brothers every year and have run trips to see Shakespeare productions in Stratford Upon Avon.
+We try to take students to live performances of their set texts.
 We get involved in the Cheltenham Literature Festival by attending author events from Y7 through to A level.
-We participated in two sessions of their short story slam and this year will be taking part in the Carnegie book award shadowing scheme.
-We also run in-house events such as an annual Y7 public speaking competition and a Year 9 debate day which for the first time this year we ran in tandem with other invited secondary schools.
+We also run in-house events such as an annual Y7 public speaking competition.

 David Sharkey